 Accession 1-2003 was in the possession of Stothard until donated to the McKee Archives in 2003.
 Accession 12-2006 was acquired by Lawrence Stuckey at some point after the photograph was taken.
 Stuckey later sold a copy of the photograph.
 This copy was later acquired by Jack Stothard in the course of his collecting of Brandon postcards.
 Stothard donated the image to the McKee Archives in 2004.
 Accession 8-2007 was prepared by Jack Stothard in the course of 2007.
 He provided a copy to the Archives upon its completion.
 Accession 8-2008 was in the possession of Fred McGuinness until he gave jit to Jack Stothard in February 2008.
 Stothard donated the records to the McKee Archives on February 12, 2008.
-Accession 18-2008 was donated to the McKee Archives by Stothard on August 18, 2009.
+Accession 18-2008 was donated to the McKee Archives by Stothard on August 18, 2008.
+Accession 11-2009 was donated to the McKee Archives by Stothard on February 20, 2009.
 Accession 4-2012 was donated to the McKee Archives by Stothard on August 24, 2011.
 Accession 4-2013 was donated to the McKee Archives by Stothard in March 2013.
-Accession 8-2016 was donated to the McKee Archives by Stothard in March 2013.
+Accession 8-2016 was donated to the McKee Archives by Stothard on January 21, 2015.